These German Words Have No English Equivalent

 Many times in life we experience struggle, heartache, and despair.
 Sometimes we work hard to overcome it.
 Sometimes we ignore it.
 And other times, we order a double cheeseburger with bacon, fries, and a milkshake to distract us from our problems.
 Kummerspeck is grief bacon and it refers to emotional eating and the excess weight we tend to put on when life throws problems our way.

 Have you ever went toe to toe with wit against an opponent and stumbled to fire off a curt reply, missing your opportunity, and only thinking of a reply much later on?
 That feeling of finally coming up with a comeback is a Treppenwitz or a “staircase joke.”

-These words are only a few of the many unique German words you’ll discover in your German language program.
+These words are only a few of the many untranslatable German words you’ll discover in your language program.
 They illustrate how developing an understanding of other languages changes your world perspective.
 If you’re interested in learning more, then you should check out language learning with Optilingo for an effective way to become fluent in record time.